List of uninhabited regions: Antarctica

 All of Antarctica is uninhabited aside from a few scientific research stations because of its freezing temperatures and lack of places to grow food or keep livestock.

 Arctic

-This maps shows the human settlements along the Arctic Ocean.
+This map shows the human settlements along the Arctic Ocean.

 About 4 million people live north of the Arctic Circle and many hundreds of thousands more within the Arctic Ocean drainage basin but outside of the Circle.
 The only parts of the Arctic that are truly uninhabited are the interior and northernmost coasts of Greenland, many of the islands in the Canadian Arctic Archipelago and some other islands in Northern Norway and the Russian North.
 Devon Island, in the Canadian North, is the world's largest uninhabited island.

 Northeast Greenland National Park, which is the world's largest terrestrial protected area, has had a census population of 0 for many years since the only mine in the region closed.
 Nevertheless parts of this remote area can see seasonal use: 31 people and about 110 dogs were present over winter of 2008.